pcaulfie/pands-problem-set/README.md

 9990
 ```
 Overview of solution
-1. Define the variable "i" : i is contained in a range of numbers between 1000 and 10000
+Define the variable "i" : i is contained in a range of numbers between 1000 and 10000
-1.1 Use For loop to test which numbers in range fulfil the conditions of the argument
+Use For loop to test which numbers in range fulfil the conditions of the argument
-2. Define The argument is true if i can be divided by 6 but not 12
+Define The argument is true if i can be divided by 6 but not 12
-2.1 Define 1st condition: argument is true if i can be divided by 6 with no remainder,
+Define 1st condition: argument is true if i can be divided by 6 with no remainder,
-2.2 Define 2nd condition:  argument is true when i divided by 12 gives a remainder,
+Define 2nd condition:  argument is true when i divided by 12 gives a remainder,
-2.3 Both conditions must be met for argument to be true, hence "and" function.
+Both conditions must be met for argument to be true, hence "and" function.
-2.4 print i if argument is true
+print i if argument is true
-3.0 If agument is false, contininue to test argument with next value in range which becomes new value for i
+If agument is false, continue to test argument with next value in range which becomes new value for i

 ```
 Link to Solution : https://github.com/pcaulfie/pands-problem-set/blob/master/divisors.py